International Sustainable Model Portfolios

 Our Ongoing Charge Figure (OCF) includes our model portfolio fee of just 0.15%.

-A wide range, a clear goal
+A wide range, a clear objective

 From green funds to impact investing, our sustainable model portfolios give your clients exposure to a diverse range of purposeful investments – multi-asset, multi-manager, multi-styled.

-At the same time, certain funds in the portfolios also screen out investments like fossil fuels, weapons and tobacco.
+Certain funds in the portfolios also screen out investments like fossil fuels, weapons and tobacco.

-"These international portfolios appeal to resident non-domiciled investors who want to leave a positive mark on the world while meeting their financial goals.”
+"These portfolios appeal to resident non-domiciled investors who want to leave a positive mark on the world while meeting their financial goals.”

-Chief Investment Officer, Schroder Investment Solutions
+Portfolio Manager, Schroder Investment Solutions

 The three pillars of investing